Never Let Me Down: Writing and recording

 Bowie spent mid-1986 in his home in Switzerland writing songs with Iggy Pop.
 He bought a Fostex 16-track and AHB mixing console to record elaborate home demos, which he recorded with Kızılçay before regrouping with a full band.
 Having worked together sporadically since 1982, Bowie greatly appreciated Kızılçay's musicianship, proclaiming, "He can switch from violin to trumpet to French horn, vibes, percussion, whatever ...
 His knowledge of rock music begins and ends with the Beatles!
 His background is really jazz."
-During the sessions, Kızılçay played keyboards and synthesisers and, according to biographer Chris O'Leary, "provided any sound" Bowie requested.
+During the sessions, Kızılçay played keyboards and synthesisers and, according to the biographer Chris O'Leary, "provided any sound" Bowie requested.
 Unlike the sessions for Tonight, Bowie encouraged collaboration for the new album's sessions, mainly wanting "better" versions of his home demos.

 Never Let Me Down was recorded between September and November 1986, beginning at Mountain Studios in Montreux, Switzerland, and completing at the Power Station in New York City.
 It was co-produced by Bowie and David Richards; both had co-produced Blah-Blah-Blah and the latter previously engineered "Heroes" (1977).
 Let's Dance engineer Bob Clearmountain returned for Never Let Me Down.
 According to Bowie, he was responsible for the album's "great, forceful sound".
 Returning from the Tonight sessions was regular collaborator Carlos Alomar on guitar, Carmine Rojas on bass and a group of saxophonists known as the Borneo Horns.
 With Kızılçay, they were joined on lead guitar by Bowie's former classmate Peter Frampton, whom Bowie hired after listening to his latest record Premonition (1986).
 He stated at the time, "I always thought it'd be good to work with him 'cause I was so impressed with him as a guitarist at school."
 Frampton played on all but three tracks; lead guitar duties for "Day-In Day-Out", "Time Will Crawl" and a cover of Iggy Pop's "Bang Bang" were done by Sid McGinnis, a some-time member of David Letterman's band.
 For the first time since 1980's Scary Monsters (and Super Creeps), Bowie played instruments in addition to singing, contributing keyboards, synthesiser and rhythm guitar on some tracks, and played lead guitar on "New York's in Love" and "'87 and Cry".
 The band worked from 10 a.m. to 8 p.m..
 Kızılçay recalled Bowie being "very disciplined" during the sessions and "always" trying new things.